Lisa's Sax

 "Lisa's Sax" is the third episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on October 19, 1997, to overwhelmingly positive reviews.
+It originally aired on Fox in the United States on October 19, 1997, to overwhelmingly positive reviews.
 In the series' sixth flashback episode, it is explained how Lisa got her saxophone.
 The episode was executive produced by Al Jean and Mike Reiss and was the first episode Jean wrote by himself, as all of his previous writing credits had been shared with Reiss.
 It was directed by Dominic Polcino and guest starred Fyvush Finkel, who appeared as himself portraying Krusty in a film.

 Plot

 Homer and Bart are watching the Warner Bros.
 Network on television when they are interrupted by Lisa playing her saxophone in her bedroom.
 Bart enters Lisa's bedroom and tries to grab the saxophone from her, but he inadvertently tosses it out the window.
 It lands in the middle of the street and is run over by traffic and stomped on by Nelson Muntz.
 In a period of mourning, Lisa reveals she cannot remember ever not having that saxophone, so Homer recounts the instrument's origins.

 In a flashback to 1990, Bart goes to his first day of school, but things do not go so well for him and he becomes depressed.
 It is during discussions of Bart's future that the school psychologist realizes the young Lisa is very intelligent, telling Homer and Marge that they need to nurture her gifted spirit.
 They try to send Lisa to a private school but the tuition fee costs $6,000.
 Meanwhile, a terrible heatwave hits Springfield and Homer saves $200 to buy an air conditioner.
 Marge, however, asks Homer not to buy one until they figure out how to help Lisa.
 At the school, Bart talks with Milhouse and makes a farting sound, which Milhouse finds amusing.
 Encouraged, Bart entertains a group of children and sets out on his path to become the school prankster.

 On his way to purchase a new air conditioner, Homer discovers that a musical instrument is a way to encourage a gifted child, and subsequently sacrifices his air conditioner money to buy Lisa her first saxophone.
 In the present, Marge mentions that there is some money in the air conditioner account, so Homer decides to buy another saxophone for Lisa.